alexelgier/minerva/docs/project_overview.md

 ## 1. Project Summary

-**Purpose**: Minerva is a personal knowledge management system designed to process journal entries.
+**Purpose**: Minerva is a personal knowledge management system designed to process journal entries, manage Obsidian vaults, and extract concepts from books.
 It extracts structured information (entities and relationships) from unstructured text and builds a personal knowledge graph.

 **Main Functionality**:
 - **Journal Submission**: Users can submit daily journal entries via a REST API.
 - **Automated Processing Pipeline**: Each entry undergoes a multi-stage, durable workflow that includes entity extraction, relationship extraction, and integration into a graph database.
 - **Human-in-the-Loop Curation**: The pipeline includes mandatory steps for human review and correction of the AI-extracted entities and relationships to ensure high data quality.
 - **Knowledge Graph Storage**: All structured data is stored in a Neo4j graph database, allowing for complex queries and analysis of the interconnected information from the journals.
+- **Agent Assistance**: LangGraph-based agents provide intelligent assistance for Obsidian vault management, file operations, and concept extraction.
+- **Desktop Application**: Native desktop app for interacting with agents, managing tasks, and viewing files.

-**Target Users**: Individuals who practice journaling and want to gain deeper insights from their entries by structuring the content into a queryable and interconnected knowledge base.
+**Target Users**: Individuals who practice journaling, use Obsidian for note-taking, read books, and want to gain deeper insights by structuring content into a queryable and interconnected knowledge base.

 ## 2. Technology Stack

 - **Backend**:
-    - **Language**: Python 3.11+
+    - **Language**: Python 3.12+
     - **Framework**: FastAPI
     - **Workflow Engine**: Temporal.io
     - **Database Driver**: `neo4j` (for Neo4j), `aiosqlite` (for curation queue)
     - **Data Modeling**: Pydantic
     - **Web Server**: Uvicorn
 - **Frontend**:
-    - **Language**: JavaScript
-    - **Framework**: Vue.js
+    - **Legacy**: Vue.js SPA (in `frontend/`)
+    - **Desktop**: Next.js 15 + Tauri 2 (in `minerva-desktop/`)
-    - **Build Tool**: Vite
+- **Agents**:
+    - **Framework**: LangGraph
+    - **Agent Library**: deepagents
+    - **LLM**: Google Gemini 2.5 Pro/Flash
+    - **Embeddings**: Ollama (mxbai-embed-large)
 - **Database**:
     - **Primary**: Neo4j (Graph Database)
     - **Secondary**: SQLite (for managing the curation queue)